justnoise/blastor/README.md

 # BlasTor
-A tor+socket proxy with HTTP controller
+Run Tor+privoxy inside a container with a nice HTTP interface for control.